Welcome to Parent University!

 Inspired Learning strives to provide educational opportunities for parents as well as students in order to increase parent involvement and empower parents to raise children who are successful not only in school, but also in life.
 Check back with us often for new resources and links related to our themes for the month!

 We will be hosting 2 Parent Workshops per month.
-Monthly parent workshops can be found on our Upcoming Events page and related links as well as useful tips are listed bel Managing School Holidays and Vacations
+Monthly parent workshops can be found on our Upcoming Events page and related links as well as useful tips are listed below

 Community Resources and Partners: